-There are lots of terms and acronyms to describe the tertiary admissions process.
+There are lots of terms and concepts to describe the tertiary admissions process.
 You might not be familiar with them all.

-To help you with the concepts described in this website we’ve explained some common terms below.
+To help you with the processes outlined in this website we’ve explained some common terms and concepts below.

 Acronyms